 Customer Service Secrets of Successful IT Professionals: How to Master IT Customer Service

-Our self-paced training identifies best practices for customer care and provides real-world scenarios that IT professionals experience when they encounter a frustrated customer or teammate.
+Our self-paced training identifies best practices for customer care and provides real-world scenarios that IT professionals experience when encountering a frustrated customer or teammate.

 Course Structure